 Habitat: Prefers shallow-water, oceanfront surf in groups of two or three or small schools; sometimes found in bays.
 Found down to 45 feet but usually in water 3-18 feet deep.

 Piers: Common at sandy beach piers in southern California with best fishing occurring during the summer months, July to September.
 Best bets: Crystal Pier, Oceanside Pier, San Clemente Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, Manhattan Beach Pier, Malibu Pier, and Goleta Pier.

 Shoreline: One of the main catches by sandy shore anglers in southern California.
 All sandy beaches between San Diego and San Pedro are considered good corbina beaches; San Onofre is considered one of the best.

-Boats: Rarely taken from boats.
+Boats: An inshore species rarely taken from boats.

 Bait and Tackle: Corbina dine almost exclusively on sand crabs so this is by far the best bait—especially soft-shelled sand crabs.
 Many, however, are also caught on bloodworms, lugworms, clams, fresh mussels, and even small pieces of shrimp.
 If you can find them, innkeeper worms are also considered one of the best baits for corbina.
 Light to medium tackle is best with a high/low leader and size 6 or 4 hooks.
 The bait and hook should be totally covered by the bait, and the bait should be slowly reeled in, a foot or so at a time.
 Corbina like to eat in very shallow water (at times the back will nearly be out of the water), so fish as close to shore as possible.
 (This is one fish in which pier fishermen are at a disadvantage: because of the angle and wave action it is sometimes hard to hold a spot without using too large a sinker).
 Corbina are another croaker that often bites far better at night.